mohammadali-davarzani/quera-python-Exercises/README.md

-# Hello this is just for start learning thanks for reading🙌
+# This repository is for the quera Python course
+# I'm happy to look and give a star😊🙌